Who let the dogs out?! Not that we’re complaining (nor to sound creepy...), but we’re always at these dog parks in Hong Kong to pet the passing pups.

-Also known as the green lung of Sha Tin, Penfold Park is a lush park located in the infield of the Sha Tin Racecourse built, managed by The Hong Kong Jockey Club.
-The park is also one of the most pet-friendly venues in Hong Kong, it provides leisure facilities for both animal-lovers and their pets.
-Doggos can show-off their swimming skills in the artificial pool, the huge lawn makes a perf spot for frisbee, and the park regularly promotes animal care and welfare.
-Penfold Park is closed to the public during horse-racing days.
+Also known as the green lung of Sha Tin, Penfold Park is a lush park in the infield of the Sha Tin Racecourse, managed by The Hong Kong Jockey Club.
+The park is also one of the most pet-friendly venues in Hong Kong, providing leisure facilities for both animal lovers and their pets.
+Doggos can show-off their swimming skills in the artificial pool; the huge lawn makes a perf spot for frisbee, and the park regularly promotes animal care and welfare.
+However, bear in mind that Penfold Park is closed to the public on horse-racing days.

 Penfold Park, Sha Tin Racecourse, Sha Tin, Hong Kong

-This one’s no surprise – it not only features massive grassy fields for playtime but also pet-friendly cafes so your little canine bud can grab nibbles with you.
-Pets must be kept on leashes at all times unless you venture up north a little where the Pet Zone is which is fenced with a double-gated entrance and is equipped with pet waste bins and a water tap.
-Don’t forget to drop by Hooman for some drinks and bites.
+The West Kowloon Art Park will come as no surprise on this list.
+Not only does it feature massive grassy fields for playtime, but it’s also home to many pet-friendly cafes, so that your canine bud can grab nibbles with you.
+Note that pets must be kept on leashes at all times, unless you venture up north a little where the Pet Zone is; simply look for the fenced up area with a double-gated entrance, pet waste bins, and a water tap.
+Don’t forget to drop by the cafe-restaurant, Hooman, for some drinks and bites, too.

-West Kowloon Waterfront Park, West Kowloon Cultural District, Tsim Sha Tsui, Hong Kong
+West Kowloon Art Park, West Kowloon Cultural District, Tsim Sha Tsui, Hong Kong

 3. Wan Po Road Pet Garden

-Ever have an issue with the little ones messing with the big ones or vice versa?
-Wan Po Road Pet Garden is the largest dog park in Hong Kong and it is thoughtfully separated into three zones – large dogs, small dogs, and one for all sizes to socialise.
-Facilities include dog latrine, dog excreta collection bins, pet shower area, rain shelters, and a water fountain.
+Ever had an issue with the little ones messing with the biggies (or vice versa)?
+You don’t have to worry about that at Wan Po Road Pet Garden, the largest dog park in Hong Kong, as it has been thoughtfully separated into three zones for large dogs, small dogs, and one for all sizes to socialise.
+This venue is well equipped, with facilities including a dog latrine, dog excreta collection bins, pet shower area, rain shelters, a water fountain, and more.